You’ve heard it before–the world is going custom.

 If you’re wondering what product customization is, you’re in the right place.
 Here’s everything you need to know about what it is (and is not!).

 What is product customization?
-And how does it differ from personalization or configuration?
+And how does it differ from personalization and configuration?
 Those are both brilliant questions!

 Product customization involves offering goods that have had their colors, elements, and/or features altered according to customer preferences.
 In customization, the brand provides a selection of options for the customer to choose from.